revbayes/revbayes.github.io/tutorials/div/index.md

     mymodel = model(birth_rate)

-The ‘model()‘ function traverses all of the connections and finds all of the nodes we specified.
+The `model()` function traverses all of the connections and finds all of the nodes we specified.

 Running an MCMC analysis